microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-6/solution.md

 ### **Task 2: Modernize web app to Azure App Service Code**

+> [!WARNING]
-**💥 As mentioned ubove, the current [limitations](https://learn.microsoft.com/en-us/azure/migrate/concepts-migration-webapps#limitations) will not allow the direct migration of web apps running on physical machines.
+> **As mentioned ubove, the current [limitations](https://learn.microsoft.com/en-us/azure/migrate/concepts-migration-webapps#limitations) will not allow the direct migration of web apps running on physical machines.
 Therefore, we will use the [App Service migration assistant tool](https://learn.microsoft.com/en-us/azure/app-service/app-service-asp-net-migration) for the migration.**

 Login to the Virtual Machine *frontend1* in the *source-rg* Resource Group via Azure Bastion, open the [Azure Portal](https://portal.azure.com) from the *frontend1* VM and navigate to the previousley created Azure Migrate project.
 Select *Servers, databases and web apps*, make sure that the right Azure Migrate Project is selected and click on *Replicate* within the *Migration tools* box.